+The main contribution of this paper is to show that there is a threshold effect in the error probability of the associated subsequence retrieval problem.
+In particular, we define the rate of problem as $\frac{G h(L/G)}{N}$, where $h(\cdot)$ is the binary entropy function.
+We prove that in the asymptotic regimes, if the rate is less than a threshold, then there exist retrieval schemes with arbitrary low probabilities of error.
+Conversely, if the rate is above that threshold, then there is no scheme having vanishing probability of error.
+The threshold is then called the capacity of associated subsequence retrieval, and it is explicitly characterized it in this paper.

-We define two notions of the zero-error-rate and the $\epsilon-$error-rate estimation of the causal subsequence.
-In the $\epsilon-$error-rate estimation, we are interested in learning the causal subsequence with an error-rate of at most $\epsilon$, while in the zero-error-rate estimation, no positive error-rate is acceptable.
-In the zero-error-rate estimation, we fully characterize the capacity region.
-The capacity is proven to be a finite positive number, which shows that the parameters scaling is correct.
-In the $\epsilon-$error-rate regime, we show that for small enough $\epsilon$, the capacity is the same as the zero-error-rate case.
-This shows that, eventually, the problems of estimation of the causal subsequence, with the zero-error-rate and with the $\epsilon-$error-rate are equivalent in the asymptotic regimes.
+In particular, we define two notions of the zero-error-rate and the $\epsilon$-error-rate associated subsequence retrieval.
+The error-rate is defined as the fraction of incorrectly associated indices in the estimation of the associate subsequence.
+For the $\epsilon$-error-rate estimation, we are interested in retrieving the associated subsequence with an error-rate of at most $\epsilon$, while for the zero-error-rate estimation, no positive error-rate is acceptable.
+In the zero-error-rate case, we fully characterize the capacity.
+The capacity is proven to be a finite positive number, which shows that the scaling of parameters in the definition of rate is reasonable.
+In the $\epsilon$-error-rate regime, we show that for small enough $\epsilon$, the capacity is the same as the zero-error-rate case.
+This shows that the two problems of the zero-error-rate and the $\epsilon$-error-rate associated subsequence retrieval are equivalent in the asymptotic regimes.

 The rest of the paper is organized as follows.
-In Section \ref{Problem Formulation}, we define the problem in a mathematical model and define the capacity region.
-In Section \ref{Main Results}, we present the main results of the paper.
-The proofs are in Sections \ref{Proof1} and \ref{Proof2}.
-Finally, Section \ref{Conclusion} concludes the paper.
+Section \ref{Problem Formulation} is devoted to the mathematical model and the definition of the capacity.
+In Section \ref{Main Results}, the main results of the paper are presented.
+The proofs are available in Section \ref{Proof1} and Section \ref{Proof2}, and finally, Section \ref{Conclusion} concludes the paper.